se-edu/se-book/oop/objects/what/text.md

 {{ icon_example }} Our previous example can be tweaked a bit as follows:

 * Use an object called `Main` to represent your role in the scenario.
-* As there is no physical writing involved, we can replace the `Pen` and `Paper` with an object called `AgeList` that is able to keep a list of ages.
+* As there is no physical writing involved, you can replace the `Pen` and `Paper` with an object called `AgeList` that is able to keep a list of ages.

 <!-- TODO {visual: optimizations:  You → Main; Pen + Paper → AgeList} -->